VA Appraisal: Fees, Requirements And Process

 In many states, the seller is required to pay for this inspection.
 In certain states, the veteran can make this payment.
 If expenses are an issue for the seller, offering to pay for the inspection could help get your offer accepted.

 The VA requires that pest inspections be done in all but these 11 states: Alaska, Colorado, Idaho, Maine, Minnesota, Montana, North Dakota, Oregon, South Dakota, Wisconsin and Wyoming.
 In certain states, inspections are only required in certain counties.

 VA Home Appraisal Process

-Now that you know what a VA appraisal looks for, let’s look at what you can expect from the process itself.
+Now that you know what a VA appraisal looks for, let’s break down what you can expect from the process itself.